-Expedia is committed to giving you the lowest price possible for your travel booking.
-They guarantee that if you find a better deal on the same package or accommodation within 24 hours of booking it on Expedia, tell them and they will give you a complete refund.
-You'll also get a $50 voucher to use towards a future hotel or hotel & airfare booking on Expedia!
-Nice, huh?
+Expedia’s Best Price Guarantee is that if you find a better deal on the same package or accommodation within 24 hours of booking it on Expedia, you can let Expedia know, and they will give you a complete refund.
+You'll also receive a $50 voucher to use towards a future hotel or hotel & airfare booking on Expedia!

 You can read more by clicking Best Price Guarantee pretty much anywhere you see it on the website.